-The mission of St. Joseph’s Prep as a Catholic, Jesuit, urban, college preparatory school is to develop the minds, hearts, souls, and characters of young men in their pursuit of becoming men for and with others.
+The Mission of St. Joseph’s Prep—a Catholic, Jesuit, urban, college preparatory school—is to develop students' minds, hearts, souls, bodies, and character in their pursuit of becoming Men For and With Others.

 By “Jesuit” we mean that the Prep has its founding vision in the person and spirituality of St. Ignatius of Loyola, the founder of the Jesuits, who saw education as an end in itself believing that one can “seek God in all things.”
 Ignatius also saw education as a preferred means to the end of “helping souls.”
 His book of Spiritual Exercises (an outline of a guided retreat for a person of faith seeking to align his or her will with the will of God) offers principles that shape a Jesuit “style” in education characterized by experience, reflection, action and evaluation.
 (The Ignatian Pedagogy – A Practical Approach, 1993)